Covid 19 coronavirus: 23 days in a row of no new cases, Ministry of Health confirms

 "This will support our contact tracing efforts in level 1."

-The ministry said that it was great news that more and more businesses and organisations are displaying their official QR codes.
+The ministry said it was great news that more businesses and organisations were displaying the official QR codes.

-And the Ministry of Health has made getting the QR code poster easier, updating a simplifying how to download the poster through a new self-service portal.
+And the Ministry of Health has made getting the QR code poster easier, updating and simplifying how to download the poster through a new self-service portal.

-The Minsitry of Health today also revealed its Pacific Health and Wellbeing Action Plan.
+The Ministry of Health today also revealed its Pacific Health and Wellbeing Action Plan.